scroix/oh-my-guts/README.md

 `python oh-my-guts.py`

 ## Guide
+Starts to read serial data from the first available USB Serial Device.

+Is expecting a stream of Strings representing the state of the sensors, 0=Off, 1=On.

+11100
+00011
+01001
+11100

 The socket server is accessible on 6789.

 In addition there is a Flask server launched on start-up on port 5000 indicating sensor status.